+7. Successfully advocated for improved efficacy and accountability in teacher evaluation process.
+Unsatisfactory annual evaluations increased from only 4 of over 3,000 teachers in 2018, to more than 40.
+The ASD still has a long way to go with ensuring an accurate teacher evaluation process but it is making progress.

-12. Successfully amended the 2020-21 School District budget to prevent loss of four important school safety officers paid for by a reduction in administrative overhead.
+8. Successfully amended the 2020-21 School District budget to prevent the loss of four important school safety officers and paid for them with a reduction in non-classroom related administrative overhead.

 9. Successfully sponsored a resolution asking the Municipality to place police officer SRO in all middle schools to better protect our children while in school.
 Currently SROs are in all high schools.
 Nationally, middle schools have some of the most serious threats of violent attacks coming from inside the schools.

 10. Supported parental choice with charter, alternative, optional, language immersion, Ignite, vocational, Middle College schools, and gifted programs.
 Cast deciding vote to restore funding to the Ignite Program in 2020-21 School District Budget.
 Protected and expanded at no cost to taxpayers enhanced optional schools including new O’Malley Elementary French immersion school funded with non-taxpayer grants.